-If, like us, you prefer a vacation rental when you travel, you are in luck.
+If like us, you prefer a vacation rental when you travel, you are in luck.
 Gardiner is chock full of vacation rentals.
-A couple great things about choosing a house or cabin as your accommodation near Yellowstone National Park are being able to cook or prepare food there and have a comfortable place to kick back and relax between adventures.
+A couple of great things about choosing a house or cabin as your accommodation near Yellowstone National Park are being able to cook or prepare food there and having a comfortable place to kick back and relax between adventures.

 Best Hotels Near Yellowstone Northeast Entrance (Silver Gate- Cooke City, Montana)

 When you plan to visit Yellowstone National Park, where to stay can be a tricky decision.
 Silver Gate is one of my favorite places for Yellowstone cabin rentals.
 It’s a little farther away from Old Faithful and the big Yellowstone attractions, but it is a mountain getaway that you won’t forget.
 For wildlife and wilderness lovers, it’s the place to be.

 That’s the reason it is my favorite place to stay for lodging near Yellowstone.
 We always see wildlife in the area.
-You may see moose, bison, bear, mountain goats and other critters right in town – or our your window.
+You may see moose, bison, bear, mountain goats, and other critters right in town – or out your window.
 And you are just minutes away from the fabled Lamar Valley and its wolves, elk, bison, bear, coyotes, and so much more.

 Silver Gate is just outside the Northeast Entrance to the park and Cooke City is six miles further.
 Silver Gate is super tiny and Cooke City isn’t very big.
 The area is a good place to look for cabins near Yellowstone National Park.

 In winter, wolf watchers know where to stay near Yellowstone to be first on the scene in the Lamar Valley – Silver Gate or Cooke City.
 In summer, it’s still a great place to access the wildlife in the Lamar Valley, but also drive the Beartooth Highway to Red Lodge or the Chief Joseph Highway to Cody.

 Lamar Valley Cabins